WASILLA -- Wasilla is considering a ban on off-road vehicles in city limits.

 He plans to be at next week's hearing.

 The city's proposal met with approval from the Specialty Vehicle Institute of America, a Virginia-based nonprofit trade association that represents ATV manufacturers and distributors.
-The group "opposes the use of ATVs on any public roads," according to a letter dated Tuesday sent to the city from Kathy R. Van Kleeck, the group's senior vice president for government relations.
+The group "opposes the use of ATVs on any public roads," according to a July 1 letter sent to the city from Kathy R. Van Kleeck, the group's senior vice president for government relations.

 Van Kleeck goes on to say that 92 percent of ATV-related fatalities involve behaviors the industry warns against, including operating on paved roads, children riding adult-sized ATVS, riding without a helmet or other protective safety gear, carrying passengers on single-rider machines and operating under the influence of alcohol.